 Color blocking is the easiest way to paint walls using tape.

-For open concept rooms, this is a great way to create a visual divider without actually breaking up the space.
+For open concept rooms, painting a vertical color block is a great way to create a visual divider without actually breaking up the space.

 Chelsea and Logan from Making Manzanita created a similar two-toned effect only using a horizontal line.